home-assistant/home-assistant.io/source/_components/sensor.tado.markdown

 sharing: true
 footer: true
 logo: tado.png
-ha_category: Climate
+ha_category: Sensor
 ha_release: 0.41
 ---

-The `tado` climate platform is interact with your climate devices.
+The `tado` sensor platform allow you to monitor your tado climate devices.

 The requirement is that you have set up the [tado](/components/tado/) component.